-I-a I-a Current Invasion in Florida Is there a proposed or new use for a species that would result in higher propagule pressure in Florida?
+0000000 I-a Current Invasion in Florida 1. .
+Is there a proposed or new use for a species that would result in higher propagule pressure in Florida?
 For example, cultivation of ≥2 contiguous ac of a species for bioenergy (corresponding to DPI biofuel rule), or commercial cultivation of a species present in Florida for a new use, or increase in acreage cultivated from 1-10 ac to 10 times that acreage (10-100 ac), 10-100 ac to 5 times that acreage (50 to 500 ac), or >100 ac to 2.5 times that acreage.
 Yes Use the Predictive Tool ✓ No Go to question I-a 2 2.
 Does this species occur in any natural areas of Florida? ✓ Yes Attach distribution records and Go to question I-a 3 ☐ No Go to Section A 3.
 Does it O NLY occur in natural areas of Florida because it has persisted from its previous 1?
-Yes Attach evidence of previous cultivation for each site and Go to Section A ✓ No Go to Section I-b Section A is on page R-3 and Section I-b is on page R-4 ✓ Check box if distribution records are attached☐ Check box if evidence of previous cultivation is attached
+Yes Attach evidence of previous cultivation for each site and Go to Section A ✓ No Go to Section I-b Section A is on page R-3 and Section I-b is on page R-4 ☐ Check box if distribution records are attached ☐ Check box if evidence of previous cultivation is attached

-Section Section A A1 Does this species hybridize with any Federal or Florida-listed Endangered or Threatened species, Species of Special Concern, or economically important species (e.g., exhibit pollen/genetic invasion)?
-Section A1 If yes A2 Yes Provide information below .
+Secti Section A A1 Does this species hybridize with any Federal or Florida-listed Endangered or Threatened species, Species of Special Concern, or economically important species (e.g., exhibit pollen /genetic invasion)?
+Yes Provide information below .
 Enter a conclusion on page R-17 of No unless limited use approved.
-Go to Section D for details on how to make a proposal for specified and limited use for the species. ✓ No Go to question A2 If yes , then provide name of listed or economically important species & information sources: A2 Has this spe 20 years if v cies been introduced to Florida within the last 10 years if herbaceous, or last woody?
-Yes Use Predictive Tool and so indicate on page R-1 ✓ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 Does this sp and climate ecies have a record of causing problems in other regions with similar habitats to Florida?
+Go to Section D for details on how to make a proposal for specified and limited use for the species. ✓ No Go to question A2 If yes If yes, then provide name of listed or economically important species & information sources: Secti A1 If yes A2 Has this sp 20 years if becies been introduced to Florida within the last 10 years if herbaceous, or last woody?
+Yes Use Predictive Tool and so indicate on page R-1 ✓ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 species have a record of causing problems in other regions with similar habitats e to Florida?
 Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 If yes ✓ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
-Natural of Aust ized in disturbe dence of where and what problems this species has caused: ad areas in Hawaii and south Pacific (PIER).
-On the list of potential environmental weeds ace of this species causing problems in other areas.
-Section D is on page R-19
+If yes s, then give e v vidence of where and what problems this species has caused: Section D is on page R-19 Section D is on page R 17